Welcome to the Catholic Church of England & Wales also abbreviated and known as CCEW.

 Representatives of the laity and clergy serve in the committee of delegates, who together with the College of Bishops, governs the church.

 The events recorded here are history.
 They actually happened and they caused much suffering.
 Nevertheless, the Roman Catholic Church, ancient of days, is one of the foundation stones of the Christian Faith.
 To hold animosity towards her, her leaders, or her people would be to hold such feelings for Christ, for we are all one in Him.

 The power of episcopal consecration results from the power of the character which is INDELIBLE, wherefore, from the very fact that a bishop has the character of order, he can always consecrate, though not always lawfully.
 It is different with the power of excommunication which results from jurisdiction, for this can be taken away and bound that is all. i.e. removed from his diocese but nothing else.

-A Diocesan Bishop can legally create a new diocese as a bishop.
+A Catholic Bishop can legally create a new bishop.
 I use the words Episcopal Consecration and not Episcopal Ordination as they are completely two separate things. i.e. "Consecration" is used in the Catholic Church as the setting apart for the service of God of both persons and objects.